 3. Check out the world famous street art

-London’s east end is definitely most known for its street art.
+One of the most popular things to do in Shoreditch, for both locals and visitors, is to check out its street art.
 You can find it everywhere around Shoreditch if you just wander and keep your eyes open.
 World-famous street artists like Banksy and Nathan Bowen have left their marks here, as well as many up-and-coming artists.
 New art appears every day, and is often around corners and down alleyways that most people walk right by without noticing.

-I recommend doing a street art tour, as the guides are always in the know about the newest pieces, and can tell you about the artist, what each piece means, and where to find the most interesting ones.
+I recommend doing a Shoreditch tour to see street art, as the guides are always in the know about the newest pieces, and can tell you about the artist, what each piece means, and where to find the most interesting ones.
+I always recommend booking Eating Europe’s East End Food Tour, which is primarily a food tour, but mixes in history of the area, and you will also be shown some of the most famous pieces of street art in the area.
+The tour guides are proper locals and are really knowledgable and nice.

 4. Explore Shoreditch’s markets